1.0 Introduction

 2.0 KMIP and Certificate Requirements

 The Key Management Interoperability Protocol (KMIP) is used to facilitate communication between the vCenter and Fortanix DSM.
-KMIP uses Transport Layer Security (TLS) to provide a secure connection and Fortanix DSM also uses this to Authentication a KMIP client to successfully create, retrieve and use the keys stored inside Fortanix DSM.
+KMIP uses Transport Layer Security (TLS) to provide a secure connection and Fortanix DSM also uses this to authenticate a KMIP client to successfully create, retrieve and use the keys stored inside Fortanix DSM.

-2.1 Prerequisites
+2.1 Considerations

 vCenter connected to Cloud Director 10.0 or later is installed and operational.